-At Skipthebank.ca we have a unique offering of lenders that will take into consideration both your gross business income and expenses, and your personal income.
-This is important because lenders qualify your mortgage based on the ability to pay, commonly known as debt-to-income ratios (or debt ratios).
-Essentially, the more income you personally have, the higher the mortgage loan amount you can get.
+At Skip The Bank, we take into consideration both your gross business income, your personal finances, and your business expenses.
+All of this is important because mortgage lenders determine your qualifications based on your ability to pay.
+This is known as debt-to-income ratios or debt ratios.
+The bottom line is that the more income you have, the higher the mortgage loan amount you can get.

 Get a Free Consultation

 Access to Homeownership

 We look to give self-employed individuals a chance to become homeowners, even if conventional lenders have rejected them.

 We understand your individual demands and financial position.
 Our Self-Employed Mortgage program provides many different options.

 With our mortgages, we provide competitive interest rates that will enable you to save money over the course of the loan.

 We work with you to create a plan that meets your individual needs and helps you reach your financial goals.